vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 On the surface, it appears that the volume of work is cut in half.
 Yet, underlying the question is an assumption that there's no difference in productivity between solo engineers and paired engineers.
 The assumption is demonstrably false.
 Solo engineers spend less time focused on a task than paired engineers.
 It's also easy to get distracted while soloing with apps such as Twitter, TikTok, Hacker News, email, Reddit, Slack, YouTube, texts.
 They are much harder to check out while pairing.
 Your pair doesn't want to read your email, or answer your texts, or post a hilarious TikTok dance.
 And, you probably wouldn't want them to anyways.
 Pairing is a state of hyper-productivity.

 Hyper-productivity caused by pairing is exhausting.
 If you stay exhausted too long, you'll start to make bad decisions.
 [Science indicates](https://hbr.org/2017/05/your-brain-can-only-take-so-much-focus) that the human brain works best when it gets to alternate between states of focus and distraction.
 That's why there is a culture of taking breaks in pair programming.
-Every hour or so, the pair needs to stand up and do something completely different and it doesn't have to be work-related.
+Every hour or so, the pair needs to stand up and do something completely different, and it doesn't have to be work-related.
 You can relax, listen to music, read emails, or play a game.

 Pairing also reduces the amount of time that you spend on asynchronous code reviews.
 A developer who doesn't pair is likely to spend a good portion of each day reading pull-requested code and writing comments.
 The extra overhead of code review and code revision can easily take up ~50% of a team's working hours, so there is nothing to lose by substituting pairing for code review.
-Instead, the developer saves time because the real-time code review provided by pairing is more efficient than going back and forth typing and submitting comments on Github.
+Instead, the developer saves time because the real-time code review provided by pairing is more efficient than going back and forth typing and submitting comments on GitHub.

 To achieve the level of effectiveness from pairing, everyone needs to value each other's perspectives, be willing to be vulnerable, and express what they do not know.
 Pairing can reveal intellectual insecurities in people.
 Not everyone is going to develop the empathy and relationship skills required to collaborate at this level.
 To be successful at pairing, let go of any ego, and understand that it's OK to make mistakes in front of your pair.
 Some engineers are terrified of this prospect, and would prefer to leave the company than overcome their fears.